-[235] In general, equity exposures are distinguished from o-ther types of exposures based on the economic substance of the exposure.
-Equity exposures would include both direct and indirect ownership interests, (Indirect equity interests include holdings of derivative instruments tied to equity interests, and holdings in corporations, partnerships, limited liability companies or other types of enterprises that issue ownership interests and are engaged principally in the business of investing in equity instruments.
-Refer footnote 59 of BCBS Basel II guidelines) whether voting or non-voting, in the assets or income of a commercial enterprise or financial institution that are not consolidated or deducted for regulatory capital purposes.
+[235] In general, equity exposures are distinguished from other types of exposures based on the economic substance of the exposure.
+Equity exposures would include both direct and indirect ownership interests, whether voting or non-voting, in the assets or income of a commercial enterprise or financial institution that are not consolidated or deducted for regulatory capital purposes.
 An instrument generally would be considered to be an equity exposure if it (1) qualifies as Tier 1 capital; (2) is irredeemable in the sense that the return of invested funds can be achieved only by the sale of the investment or sale of the rights to the investment or in the event of the liquidation of the issuer; (3) conveys a residual claim on the assets or income of the issuer; and (4) does not embody an obligation on the part of the issuer.

-[236] An instrument that embodies an obligation of the issuer is considered an equity exposure if the instrument meets any of the following conditions: (1) the issuer may defer indefinitely the settlement of the obligation; (2) the obligations requires, or permits at the issuer's discretion, settlement by issuance of a fixed number of the issuer's equity interests; (3) the obligation requires, or permits at the issuer's discretion, settlement by the issuance of a variable number of the issuer's equity interests; (3) the obligation requires, or permits at the issuer's discretion, settlement by the issuance of a variable number of the issuer's equity interests, and all things being equal, any change in the value of the obligation is attributable to, and in the same direction as, the change in the value of a fixed number of the issuer's equity shares; (refer note below) or (4) the holder has the option to require that the obligation be settled by issuance of the issuer's equity interests, unless either (i) in the case of a traded instrument, SAMA is content that the bank has demonstrated that the instrument trades more like the debt of the issuer than like its equity, or (ii) in the case of non-traded instruments, SAMA is content that the bank has demonstrated that the instrument should be treated as a debt position.
-In cases (i) and (ii), the bank may decompose the risks for regulatory purposes, with the consent of SAMA (Refer Para 236 of BCBS Basel II guidelines).
+[236] An instrument that embodies an obligation of the issuer is considered an equity exposure if the instrument meets any of the following conditions: (1) the issuer may defer indefinitely the settlement of the obligation; (2) the obligations requires, or permits at the issuer's discretion, settlement by issuance of a fixed number of the issuer's equity interests; (3) the obligation requires, or permits at the issuer's discretion, settlement of a variable number of the issuer's discretion, settlement by the issuance of a variable number of the obligation is attributable to, and in the same direction as, the change in the value of a fixed number of the issuer's equity shares; or (4) the holder has the option to require that the obligation be settled by issuance of the issuer's equity interests.